Financial aid •

 Keep in mind that some programs award money on a first-come, first-served basis, so you should fill out the form as soon as you can.

-For more on applying for FAFSA, including important dates and how to make sure your application is successful, check out the Mos application, which turns the FAFSA into a simplified application that also makes you eligible for other scholarships and grants.
+For more on applying for FAFSA, including important dates and how to make sure your application is successful, join Mos today and connect with a financial aid advisor.

 University of Maryland financial aid FAQs